AdobeDocs/cloudmanager-api-docs/permissions.md

 ![Set Developer Access Product Profiles](img/add-developer.png)

-> It is important to understand that this does **not** enable this user (`developer@myco.com` in this example) to actually log into Cloud Manager or Experience Cloud.
-This only enables this user to create projects in Adobe I/O Console.
+> It is important to understand that this does **not** enable this user (`developer@myco.com` in this example) to actually log into Cloud Manager, Adobe Experience Manager or any other Experience Cloud product.
+This only enables this user to create projects in Adobe I/O Console with the Cloud Manager API.

 ### Cloud Manager API Permissions